sametdemirtop/Social_Media_app_with_new_flutter_2.2.0/README.md

 # Social_Media_app_with_new_flutter_2.2.0
-Application using with connecting cloud firestore
+Application using with cloud firestore

 ### HEADING